TuckerHaydon/RobotFramework/Readme.md

 # Goal
 The goal of this project is to create an object-oriented framework for a simple 2-wheel robot.
 The software should be abstracted away from and ignorant of the hardware.
 Furthermore, the sotware should be unit-tested as much as possible.
 The majority of this project will be completed in C++ 14 using modern C++ standards and functions.

+# Authors
+The [original project](https://github.com/arthurlockman/wyatt) started as an independent study project at WPI.
+The main two developers were [Tucker Haydon](https://github.com/tuckerhaydon) and [Arthur Lockman](https://github.com/arthurlockman).

 # Supported Platforms
 * Raspbian for Raspi 3